modernserf/redux-antirouter/example/todolist/README.md

 # Todo example

-Example using redux-antirouter in a typical redux app,
+Example using redux-antirouter in a typical redux app.

-You can run this demo by running `npm install && npm start` inside this directory
+You can run this demo by running `npm install && npm start` inside this directory.